 Aside from that, other minor issues on the receiver’s end may prevent your Instagram message from being seen or completely sent to them.
 These problems include internet connection issues, or the receiver may have ignored the particular DM.

-14 Steps to Fix Instagram Direct Messages (DMs) aren’t Working, Sending, or Loading
+14 Fixes for When Instagram Direct Messages (DMs) Are Not Sending, Loading, Showing or Working

 1. Log Out and Log Back Into Your Instagram Account

 We suggest starting off simple by re-signing into your Instagram account.
 By doing this, you’re refreshing your account information, which can sometimes reload your messages effectively.

 With that said, to log out and log into Instagram:

 - First, go to your profile page by tapping your profile picture icon at the bottom-right.

 - After that, select the menu icon at the upper-right, and at the menu, select Settings ⚙️.